- Corporate Governance

 Nunthorpe Multi Academy Trust (NMAT) emerged in 2016 from Nunthorpe Single Academy Trust (SAT).
 For a number of years, the governors and Senior Leaders at the seminal Nunthorpe Academy had shared an ambition to develop a MAT, working with like-minded colleagues to improve the educational offer for young people in the Tees Valley.

-Nunthorpe Academy is the lead Teaching School of North East Schools Teaching Alliance.
-The Teaching School was founded in April 2014 and was originally made up of Nunthorpe Academy, Chandlers Ridge Academy, Ormesby Primary Academy, Normanby Primary Academy, Nunthorpe Primary Academy and Skelton Primary School.
+Nunthorpe Academy is the lead Teaching School of North East Schools Teaching Alliance (NESTA), which was founded in April 2014 and was originally made up of Nunthorpe Academy, Chandlers Ridge Academy, Ormesby Primary Academy, Normanby Primary Academy, Nunthorpe Primary Academy and Skelton Primary School.
 Since then Freebrough Academy, Rye Hills Academy and Zetland Primary School have also joined the alliance.

 Plans for the Future

 The key challenges for the board over the next 12-24 months are:

 - Growth - addressing current barriers to growth and allowing the trust to grow in line with the NMAT growth strategy;

 - Respond to local needs – to recognise and respond to respond to the needs of the students in the trust, and more widely, to those of the local community.
 To raise aspirations and ensure NMAT students are equipped with the knowledge and skills to progress to the next phase of their education and training;